A Gentle Introduction to the Axiom of Choice: Introduction

 More explicitly, $\AC$ does not say anything about one's ability to make or conceive these choices.
 Indeed, if $\cF$ is an infinite family, ``it is difficult to conceive how to make such choices---unless a rule is available to specify an element in each $A$" \cite{Moo82}.
 Moreover, in any instance of $\AC$ where there is available such a rule, $\AC$ is not actually needed.\footnote{More precisely, in any instance of $\AC$, where there is available such a rule that can be formalized in the first-order language of set theory, $\AC$ is not actually needed; other standard axioms---for example, Replacement and Pairing---will suffice.} A relevant example, due to Bertrand Russell, is discussed in Section \ref{sec: nonconstructivity}.

 It is also worth explicitly noting that, even if an argument (in this case, an existence proof) seems to rely on making arbitrary ``choices," $\AC$ may not be needed.
-For instance, a standard proof of the Bolzano-Weierstrass theorem---every bounded sequence $(a_i)_{i\in \bN}$ in $\bR$ contains a convergent subsequence---relies on iteratively ``choosing" infinitely many terms $(a_{i_j})_{j\in J\subseteq \bN}$ from $(a_i)_{i\in \bN}$ satisfying some properties (see \cite[Theorem 2.5.5]{Abbott2015}).
-In this case, since the indexing set $\bN$ is well-ordered by $\leq$ (see footnote \ref{footnote: well-ordered}), each ``choice" can be made definably by choosing the lowest-index term of the sequence satisfying those properties.
+For instance, a standard proof of the Bolzano--Weierstrass theorem---every bounded sequence $(a_i)_{i\in \bN}$ in $\bR$ contains a convergent subsequence---relies on iteratively ``choosing" infinitely many terms $(a_{i_j})_{j\in J\subseteq \bN}$ from $(a_i)_{i\in \bN}$ satisfying some properties (see \cite[Theorem 2.5.5]{Abbott2015}).
+In this case, since the indexing set $\bN$ is well-ordered by $\leq$ (footnote \ref{footnote: well-ordered}), each ``choice" can be made definably by choosing the lowest-index term of the sequence satisfying those properties.

-In this article, we describe some common objections to $\AC$ and some reasons to use $\AC$ (or at least some of its consequences).
-In particular, we first describe the nonconstructive nature of $\AC$, as well as a counterintuitive (and even seemingly paradoxical) consequence of $\AC$.
-Then, we give three kinds of reasons to continue to accept its use.
+In this article, we begin with some common objections to $\AC$ (nonconstructivity and counterintuitive consequences).
+We then present three kinds of reasons to accept it.
+Although the present exposition is aimed at non-experts in set theory, we also include some lesser-known results.
+For more details about the axiom's history, mathematical significance, and consequences/equivalents see, for example, \cite{Jech73,Moo82,RubinRubin1985,HR98,Herrlich2006}.

+The footnotes in this article either define terminology or contain additional information that is not essential to the flow of the paper.
+A reader who is familiar with the relevant terminology can ignore them and still understand the paper.

-We use the abbreviation $\ZFC$ for Zermelo-Fraenkel set theory with $\AC$---which is the standard axiomatic basis for mathematics---and the abbreviation $\ZF$ for Zermelo-Fraenkel set theory without assuming $\AC$.
+We use the abbreviation $\ZFC$ for Zermelo--Fraenkel set theory with $\AC$---which is the standard axiomatic basis for mathematics---and the abbreviation $\ZF$ for Zermelo--Fraenkel set theory without assuming $\AC$.
 However, familiarity with the axioms of $\ZF$ is not assumed or necessary for this discussion.